“Coconut oil is pure poison.”

 After officially declaring myself a coconut convert — I’ve got a badge and everything — I had to figure out why it works for me.
 And others.
 While I did not find published research papers on coconut oil and psoriasis, I did discover one study that looked at the anti inflammatory and skin barrier repair qualities of various common oils.

-Since psoriasis is an inflammatory disease characterized by a comprised skin barrier, I figured this was a good place to start.
+Since psoriasis is an inflammatory disease, I figured this was a good place to start.
 The paper, published in January of 2018 in the International Journal of Molecular Sciences, compared coconut oil with the several other plant oils.
 Only coconut oil had positive skin barrier, anti-bacterial, anti-inflammatory, antioxidant and wound healing effects across the board.
 Coconut oil’s oft-compared kitchen cousin, olive oil, also clocked many benefits but skin barrier repair is not one of them.

 In light of the so-called toxicity concern of ingesting coconut oil, I also sought research on its health implications.
 A randomized trial comparing coconut oil, olive oil and butter found that, although coconut oil and butter are both saturated fats, coconut oil — like the monosaturated olive oil — did not raise the bad cholesterol, LDL-C, while butter did.
 Different fats, different fatty acids, it seems.